One of the most obvious ways to work and travel the world is by picking a job within the travel industry.

 Become a Travel Agent

-Being an independent travel agent means that you can both travel for work (usually on familiarisation trips to experience some of the hotels or trips you offer), enjoy discounts and preferential rates for your own travels, and work from anywhere since your job is essentially online.
+Being an independent travel agent is one of the best travel jobs.
+It means that you can both travel for work (usually on familiarization trips to experience some of the hotels or trips you offer), enjoy discounts and preferential rates for your own travels, and work from anywhere since your job is essentially online.

 There are several types of travel agents.
 Some put together itineraries from scratch for their guests while others work for specific travel companies and some are mere resellers of pre-packaged tours on behalf of Host Agencies.
 Deciding which type of agent you want to be will determine the qualification and the upfront investment.

 In many countries, becoming an independent travel agent will require you to set up a business and acquire a travel agency license which often comes with a high start-up capital.
 However, if you work as an agent for a well-established host agency or travel company you will instead get a monthly salary and usually a variable commission based on sales.

 A friend of mine is a travel blogger and also works for a safari travel company called Shadows of Africa handling their Australian clientele.
 He does this job entirely online and remotely and has been living in China where his wife works.
 He gets paid a salary and commission based on sales.